shotstack/oas-api-definition/.shins/source/index.html.md

 ```

 Download a custom font to use with the HTML asset type, using the font name in the CSS or font tag.
+See our [custom fonts](https://shotstack.io/learn/html-custom-fonts/) getting started guide for more details.

 ### Properties